-Drawing from my experiences of travelling back to Greece for short breaks and reflecting on my sense of self in two different places (UK and Greece), I noticed changes in each different place and significantly the dynamics of these adjustments occurring during the journey itself.
+Drawing from my experiences of travelling back to Greece for short breaks and reflecting on my sense of self in two different places (UK and Greece), I noticed changes in each different place and significantly the dynamics of these adjustments occurring during the flight journey itself.
 The research was framed to understand and investigate both if/how this context is experienced by others and if/where there are opportunities for digital jewellery to support fluctuations and changes to sense of self during such journeys.
-To add depth to my explorations of digital jewellery and my experience of being between two countries, I worked closely with a small group of participants that share similar experiences with me to triangulate and validate the context of the research.
+To add depth to my explorations of digital jewellery and my experience of being between two countries, I worked closely with a small group of participants who share similar experiences with me.

 The participants were three female interaction design researchers born in different places in the world, but who at the time where the research was undertaken lived and worked in the UK and periodically (approx. 2 – 3 times per year) travelled back to their countries of origin for short breaks.
 I worked with these participants firstly because they had the experience of living in two different places and travelling between them and secondly to enable a particular level of discourse around the potentials of digital technology to support transitions to sense of self in this context (Microcosmos, (Topoi, (Togetherness, Travelling with the Sea.